 WHAT DOES OILY HAIR LOOK LIKE?

-You can recognize greasy hair by its oily shine.
+Greasy hair can be recognized by its oily shine.
 The hair looks as if it is slightly damp.
-Oily hair also sticks to the skin, mostly on the forehead, and leaves your fingers feeling sticky.
-Oily hair is also stringy.
-Greasy hair sticks together into individual small strands.
-For many people, greasy hair is a sign of unkemptness.
-Therefore, people who tend to have oily hair are often very embarrassed.
+Greasy hair also sticks to the skin, mostly on the forehead, and leaves a sticky feeling on your fingers.
+Greasy hair is also stringy.
+Greasy hair sticks together in individual small strands.
+For many people, greasy hair is quickly a sign of unkemptness.
+This is why people who tend to have greasy hair are often very embarrassed.

 Oily hair is caused by increased sebum production.
-The sebaceous glands in the hair roots produce oil that makes the hair appear stringy.
-Everyone produces sebum at their hair roots, but some people produce it more quickly and in greater quantities than others.
-The most common causes of increased sebum production are as follows:
+The sebaceous glands in the hair roots produce oil that makes the hair look stringy.
+Everyone produces sebum at the hair roots, but some people produce it more quickly and in larger quantities than others.
+The most common causes of increased sebum production are the following:

 - GENETIC FACTORS